driesvints/driesvints.com/source/_posts/getting-started-with-dotfiles.md

 When running macOS, [Homebrew](http://brew.sh/) is essential.
 It helps you install packages and tools in an easy way through the CLI.
 It should probably be the first thing you install when setting up a new Mac.

 Homebrew can also help install your apps.
-For that, you'll need [Homebrew Cask](https://caskroom.github.io/).
 You won't need to worry about manually downloading and installing packages and tools anymore.
-Cask can even install your preferred fonts.
-Apps from the app store still need to be installed manually, though.
+Homebrew can even install your preferred fonts.
+Apps from the app store still need to be installed manually or with a neat CLI tool called [mas](https://github.com/mas-cli/mas).

 To bring it all together in your dotfiles, you probably want to adopt a `Brewfile`.
 [Homebrew Bundler](https://github.com/Homebrew/homebrew-bundle) allows you to organize your system's dependencies in a single file so Homebrew knows what to install when installing from a fresh system.
 It's like [Composer](https://getcomposer.org/) but for your Mac.
 Feel free to take a look at [my own Brewfile](https://github.com/driesvints/dotfiles/blob/master/Brewfile) to see what tools and apps I've got installed.
 A simple `brew bundle` installs your dependencies.